-SPIRITUAL LIFE
+SPIRITUAL LIFE & PRAYER

-The Salvation Army is not only part of the Christian church but also a 'holiness movement' whose members seek to become more like Jesus Christ through the indwelling presence of the Holy Spirit in their lives.
-Personal devotions and worship together in the community of believers are vital parts of Salvation Army spiritual life, as are Bible study, prayer and meditation.
-Resources to enhance prayer and Bible study are provided online.
-Check www.salvationarmy.org/csld and www.saSpiritualLife.ca The Centre for Spiritual Life Development provides many helpful resources and co-ordinates The Salvation Army's 24-7 Prayer initiative.
+The Salvation Army is not only part of the Christian church but also a holiness movement whose members seek to become more like Jesus Christ through the indwelling presence of the Holy Spirit in their lives.
+Personal devotions, communal worship, and prayer are vital parts of The Salvation Army's spiritual life, as are Bible study and meditation.